-Title/s: Director, Dispute Resolution Program
+Title/s: Distinguished Professor in Residence and Director, Dispute Resolution Program

-Office #: Corboy 1026
+Office #: Corboy 1028

-She was named a Fellow of the Chartered Institute of Arbitrators, London, in 1997, is Vice President of the International Academy of Dispute Resolution and has served as executive director and a panel member for the Chicago International Dispute Resolution Association.
+She was named a Fellow of the Chartered Institute of Arbitrators, London, in 1997, is Vice President – U.S.A of the International Academy of Dispute Resolution and served as executive director and a panel member for the Chicago International Dispute Resolution Association.
 She is a member of the American Bar Association Section of Dispute Resolution, the Association for Conflict Resolution, and has been involved with many other dispute resolution organizations over the years.